Military history of African Americans in the American Civil War: Union

-The issue of raising African American regiments in the Union's war efforts was at first met with trepidation by officials within the Union command structure, President Abraham Lincoln included.
+Proposals to raise African American regiments in the Union's war efforts were at first met with trepidation by officials within the Union command structure, President Abraham Lincoln included.
 Concerns over the response of the border states (of which one, Maryland, surrounded in part the capital of Washington D.C.), the response of white soldiers and officers, as well as the effectiveness of a fighting force composed of black men were raised.
 Despite official reluctance from above, the number of white volunteers dropped throughout the war, and black soldiers were needed, whether the population liked it or not.
 However, African Americans had been volunteering since the first days of war on both sides, though many were turned down.

 On July 17, 1862, the U.S. Congress passed two statutes allowing for the enlistment of "colored" troops (African Americans) but official enrollment occurred only after the effective date of the Emancipation Proclamation on January 1, 1863.
 However, state and local militia units had already begun enlisting black men, including the "Black Brigade of Cincinnati", raised in September 1862 to help provide manpower to thwart a feared Confederate raid on Cincinnati from Kentucky, as well as black infantry units raised in Kansas, Missouri, Louisiana, and South Carolina.
+In March 1863, upon hearing that Andrew Johnson was open to recruiting blacks in Tennessee, Abraham Lincoln wrote him encouragement: "The colored population is the great available, and yet unavailed of, force for restoring the Union.
+The bare sight of 50,000 armed and drilled black soldiers upon the banks of the Mississippi would end the rebellion at once."

 In May 1863, Congress established the Bureau of Colored Troops in an effort to organize black people's efforts in the war.

 African Americans served as medical officers after 1863, beginning with Baltimore surgeon Alexander Augusta.
 Augusta was a senior surgeon, with white assistant surgeons under his command at Fort Stanton, MD.

 In actual numbers, African-American soldiers eventually constituted 10% of the entire Union Army (United States Army).
 Losses among African Americans were high: In the last year and a half and from all reported casualties, approximately 20% of all African Americans enrolled in the military lost their lives during the Civil War.
 Notably, their mortality rate was significantly higher than that of white soldiers: